 The Pharisees were of this class.
 They came forth from their religious services, not humbled with a sense of their own weakness, not grateful for the great privileges that God had given them.
 They came forth filled with spiritual pride, and their theme was, "Myself, my feelings, my knowledge, my ways."
 Their own attainments became the standard by which they judged others.
 Putting on the robes of self-dignity, they mounted the judgment seat to criticize and condemn.

-The people partook largely of the same spirit, intruding upon the province of conscience and judging [124] one another in matters that lay between the soul and God.
-It was in reference to this spirit and practice that Jesus said, "Judge not, that ye be not judged."
+The people partook largely of the same spirit, intruding upon the province of conscience and judging one another in matters that lay between the soul and God.
+It was in reference to this spirit and practice that Jesus said, "Judge not, that you be not judged."
 That is, do not set yourself up as a standard.
 Do not make your opinions, your views of duty, your interpretations of Scripture, a criterion for others and in your heart condemn them if they do not come up to your ideal.
 Do not criticize others, conjecturing as to their motives and passing judgment upon them.

 "Judge nothing before the time, until the Lord come, who both will bring to light the hidden things of darkness, and will make manifest the counsels of the hearts."
 1 Corinthians 4:5.
 We cannot read the heart.
 Ourselves faulty, we are not qualified to sit in judgment upon others.
 Finite men can judge only from outward appearance.
 To Him alone who knows the secret springs of action, and who deals tenderly and compassionately, is it given to decide the case of every soul.

-"Thou art inexcusable, O man, whosoever thou art that judgest: for wherein thou judgest another, thou condemnest thyself; for thou that judgest doest the same things."
+"Thou art inexcusable, O man, whosoever you art that judges: for wherein you judges another, you condemns thyself; for you that judges does the same things."
 Romans 2:1.
 Thus those who condemn or criticize others, proclaim themselves guilty, for they do the same things.
 In condemning others, they are passing sentence upon themselves, and God declares that this sentence is just.
 He accepts their own verdict against themselves.

 "These clumsy feet, still in the mire, Go crushing blossoms without end; These hard, well-meaning hands we thrust Among the heartstrings of a friend."
-[125] "Why beholdest thou the mote that is in thy brother's eye?"
-Matthew 7:3.